Mozart’s Sister on the phone

 “But we can.
 Loud and clear.
 So, would you mind leaving?”

-The woman ignores my suggestion but quickly ends the phone-call to her son and the reading resumes.
+The woman ignores the writer’s suggestion but quickly ends the phone-call to her son and the reading resumes.

-At the end of the evening, when everyone was milling around, chatting, lots of people were talking about the incident.
-A few people told the woman what they thought of her interruption but she continued to defend herself as a normally-anxious mother, and maybe she was happy about being the centre of attention.
-One of the women in the audience said how sorry she was and “apologized on behalf of all the women in Arezzo”.
-I replied: “You’re joking!
+At the end of the evening, when everyone is milling around, chatting, lots of people are still talking about the incident.
+A few people tell the woman what they think of her interruption but she continues to defend herself as a normally-anxious mother, and maybe she is happy about being the centre of attention.
+One of the women in the audience tells the writer how sorry she is and apologizes “on behalf of all the women in Arezzo”.
+The writer replies: “You’re joking!
 People will be talking about this book launch for months to come.
 Even abroad!”